marekmaskarinec/umboxs/static/docs/index.md

 PAK offers a build functionality.
 It works in the following way:

 1. run the `pre_build` command of the package
-2. put all the files and directories inside `include` into `pak.zip`
+2. put all the files and directories inside `include` into `pak.tar`
 3. run the `post_build` commands of the dependencies in the order they are included